This post is also available in: Nederlands

 Let’s see if you need to add any of the below to your checklist.

-Do you receive a magazine every month, do you have a subscription for the gym, the cinema or a newspaper?
+Do you receive a magazine every month?
+Do you have a subscription for the gym, the movie theatre, or a newspaper?
 Cancel it.
 You won’t be home for a long time and you are not going to read that magazine or the newspaper and you are not going to visit the gym or the cinema.

 So, stop paying for it and cancel your subscription.
 This will help you save a little bit extra for your trip and it will lower your monthly reoccurring costs once you are traveling.

 Don’t forget to check your phone and internet subscription.
-You can probably turn your phone subscription into a prepaid account and cancel your internet subscription all the way.
+You can probably turn your phone subscription into a prepaid account and cancel your internet subscription completely.

 TIP: Make a list of all the subscriptions you have with a date when you want or need to cancel them.
 Check your bank account to see which reoccuring payments you make every month or quarter to make sure you don’t miss any.